ing-bank/baker/core/baker-test/README.md

 ### Assert Ingredients

-!!Provides a simple way to assert ingredient values.
+There are multiple methods to assert ingredient values available.

 #### isEqual

-!!Asserts if the ingredient value is equal to the expected value:
+`isEqual` asserts if the ingredient value is equal to the expected value:

 **java/scala:**
 ```java